chipsalliance/firrtl-spec/spec.md

 Circuit components are the named parts of a module corresponding to physical hardware.

-There are six **kinds** of circuit components.
+There are seven **kinds** of circuit components.
-They are: nodes, wires, registers, ports, submodule instances, and memories.
+They are: nodes, wires, registers, output ports, input ports, submodule instances, and memories.

 We use connections to wire circuit components together in the hardware (see [@sec:connects]).